nerd-ops/simple-computer-spammer/README.md

   <li>text spammer</li>
 </ol>

-the tool have a instructions of the use
+just we select and the tool will give us instructions

 #### BYE...........